The Vehicle Impoundment Program

 If the adjudicator lifts your impoundment, RoadSafetyBC will let you know.
 They'll also fax the impoundment lot and order it to release the vehicle.

-The registered owner of the vehicle is responsible for paying the towing and storage fees.
+The vehicle owner is responsible for paying the towing and storage fees.

 Review decision